briancappello/flask-unchained/docs/tutorial/05_security.rst

      </div>
    {% endblock body %}

 But even after this change, our forms are still using the browser's default form styling.
-Once again, the security bundle makes it easy to fix this, by overriding the ``render_form`` macro in the ``security/_macros.html`` template.
+Once again, the Security Bundle makes it easy to fix this, by overriding the ``render_form`` macro in the ``security/_macros.html`` template.
 You'll note we've already written this macro, so all we need to do is the following:

 .. code:: html+jinja

-   {# app/templates/security/_macros.html #}
+   {# templates/security/_macros.html #}

    {% from '_macros.html' import render_form as _render_form %}